A Radiologic Technology Associate of Science Degree will show you how to administer ionizing radiation.

 WHAT IS THE MOST IMPORTANT OR UNIQUE THING ABOUT THIS PROGRAM?

-Sullivan University has three energized labs which include a digital lab with P.A.C.s- Picture Archiving and Communication System.
+Sullivan University has two energized labs which include a digital lab with P.A.C.s- Picture Archiving and Communication System.
 This allows the students to check images they have captured for the views requested.
 Students complete clinical rotations at a variety of sites, so they experience several types of settings, including rotations in trauma, pediatrics, and surgery.

 WHO WOULD THIS PROGRAM APPEAL TO?